o-jasper/o-jasper.github.io/presentation/bitvote/bitvote.md

 NOTES: Ethereum working on it, some ideas that help.

-## Open problem: One per ID

-Each person should only be able to get one second per second.

-Not solid, but ideas:

-* Do computer-hard things.

-  + Synchronizing to make faking harder.

-* Reputation network -like approaches

-  + 'Detectives' point out doubles and 'punishing' nodes that vouched for it

-Note that this is something other things might also want; 'UBI coin'('socialcoin')

 ## To summarize

 * Bitvote is a project to give people a voice.